m-kluge/microEUKscope/README.md

     `ENV_PREFIX=/path/to/conda/envs/microEUKscope`

 The remaining information on the config.env is **OPTIONAL** and can remain unchanged.
-It includes Kaiju/Tiara parameters (which users do not usually change) and a possibility to add an additional Kaiju final taxa subset of a desired taxonomic group.
+It includes Kaiju/Tiara parameters (which users do not usually change), a possibility to add an additional Kaiju final taxa subset of a desired taxonomic group, and also create a final pool of all classified prokaryotes.

 ---
 ## 4) Sample list